-Platinum Instant Sourdough Cornmeal Crusted Pizza with Summer Veggies
+Platinum Instant Sourdough Cornmeal Crusted Pizza with Veggies

 A simplified sourdough pizza crust topped with a garlic cream sauce, summer vegetables and gooey cheese.
 See recipe video below.